fontsplugin/plugin/readme.txt

 = Why Choose Fonts Plugin Over Other Font Plugins? =

 Fonts Plugin is the only WordPress font plugin that combines Google Fonts, Adobe Fonts, and custom font uploads in a single, lightweight plugin — with a live preview built directly into the WordPress Customizer.
 Unlike page builder-specific typography tools, it works with every theme and every builder.
-Unlike GDPR-focused font plugins that only localise existing fonts, Fonts Plugin lets you choose, preview, and change fonts too.
+Unlike GDPR-focused font plugins that only localize existing fonts, Fonts Plugin lets you choose, preview, and change fonts too.
 With over 200,000 active installs and 1,200+ five-star reviews, it is the most trusted all-in-one typography solution in the WordPress ecosystem.

 = Plugin Compatibility =